arnicas/interactive-vis-course/README.md

 **Extra Credit**: Grad students must do the extra credit (unless noted otherwise).
 Anyone else can do them for extra credit!
 I'd suggest doing as many as you can.

+**Due Dates**: Due by 5pm on Monday before class day, unless I decide otherwise...
+You will be submitting links by email (arnicas@gmail.com).

 ## D3 Books and Tutorial Materials